 There are a lot of reasons a refrigerator will not cool.
-If you would like to spare yourself some time and burden, give Woodland Hills Appliance Repair ASAP a call for refrigerator repair in Woodland Hills, CA. Our technicians are happy to visit and diagnose the cooling issue and fix it for you.
+If you would like to spare yourself some time and burden, give ARC Appliance Repair a call for refrigerator repair in Woodland Hills, CA. Our technicians are happy to visit and diagnose the cooling issue and fix it for you.

 When a refrigerator has lost its cold anymore, it’s time to figure out what the problem could be.
 Most times it is something as common as a routine coil cleaning.
 But, with these modern refrigerators, they are equipped with a variety of sensors too.